reqnroll/Reqnroll.VisualStudio/doc/AssetsAndEvents.md

 From Deveroom's prespective the project can be of the following kinds.

-* SpecFlow Test Project -- a project that is configured to use SpecFlow and contains feature files (ie. there are tests to be run from the project).
+* Reqnroll Test Project -- a project that is configured to use Reqnroll and contains feature files (ie. there are tests to be run from the project).
-* SpecFlow Lib Project -- a project that is configured to use SpecFlow, but does not contain feature files, but used to share step definitions or other bindigns for other SpecFlow Test Projects.
+* Reqnroll Lib Project -- a project that is configured to use Reqnroll, but does not contain feature files, but used to share step definitions or other bindigns for other Reqnroll Test Projects.
-* Feature File Container Project -- a project that contains feature files, but it is not configured to use SpecFlow.
-It might use another BDD tool or Deveroom was not able to detect the SpecFlow version used by the project.
+* Feature File Container Project -- a project that contains feature files, but it is not configured to use Reqnroll.
+It might use another BDD tool or Deveroom was not able to detect the Reqnroll version used by the project.
 * Other Project -- everything else
 * Uninitialized -- For some project types, the installed NuGet packages cannot be queried right after opening but only after the project dependencies are loaded by VS. Until this happens, we cannot decide what is the real kind of the project.

-The project kind can be changed over time (e.g. a feature file is added to a SpecFlow Lib Project).
+The project kind can be changed over time (e.g. a feature file is added to a Reqnroll Lib Project).

 The project kind of the project can be queried from the project settings.